Today I am going to show you how to buy shares in Kenya.

 A shareholder owns a piece of the company and its profits equal to the number of shares he/she owns.

 1. A share is a source of profits;

-2. Shares can be a guarantor for borrowing loans from Cooperative Societies and Banks;
+2. Stocks can be a guarantor for borrowing loans from Cooperative Societies and Banks;

-3. Shares can be a way of saving your money for the future;
+3. Dividends can be a way of saving your money for the future;

 4. They are an easy and a quick asset to buy and sell;

 5. They are a new business activity that is beneficial in many ways.
 An investor can trade in other markets trade in maize, bananas, potatoes, tomatoes, onions, mangos etc.